Sunil Dutt: Early life

-Sunil Dutt was born on 6 June 1929, in Nakka Khurd in the Jhelum District of the Punjab Province of British India (now in Punjab, Pakistan) into a Punjabi Hindu family.
+Sunil Dutt was born on 6 June 1929 in Nakka Khurd, a village in the Jhelum District of the Punjab Province of British India (now in Punjab, Pakistan), to Punjabi Hindu parents.
 His birth name was Balraj Dutt, and he was born to father Diwan Raghunath Dutt and mother Kulwanti Devi Dutt.
+Dutt's family belonged to the Hussaini Brahmin caste of landlords.
+He had a younger brother, Som Dutt, and a younger sister, Raj Rani Bali.

-Dutt belonged to a Hussaini Brahmin landlord family.
-Dutt had a younger brother, Som Dutt, and a younger sister, Raj Rani Bali.
 Dutt's father died when he was five years old.
 Dutt was 18, when the Partition of India took place, and it began inciting Hindu-Muslim violence across the country.
 A Muslim friend of Dutt's father named Yakub saved their entire family, and helped them safely relocate to India.
 The family resettled in the small village of Mandauli on the bank of the river Yamuna, located in the Yamunanagar District of East Punjab (now in Haryana).

-Dutt later moved to the Aminabad Bazaar neighbourhood in Lucknow, United Provinces (now Uttar Pradesh) with his mother for some time before college.
-He then moved to Bombay, where he attended Jai Hind College of the University of Bombay and took up a job at the BEST Transportation Engineering division.
-He graduated with a Bachelor of Arts degree in History (Hons.) in 1954.
+Dutt later moved to the Aminabad Bazaar neighbourhood of Lucknow in the United Provinces (now in Uttar Pradesh) along with his mother for some time before college.
+He then moved to Bombay, where he attended the Jai Hind College of the University of Bombay, and took up a job at the BEST Transportation Engineering division.
+He graduated with a Bachelor of Arts (Hons.) degree in History in 1954.